 Biologic Activity

-Mouse LIF activity is assessed by its ability to induce differentiation of M1 myeloid leukemia cells.
+Mouse LIF activity is assessed by its ability to decrease the proliferation of M1 myeloid leukemia cells.
 The specific activity is 1×106 units/mL (Cat.
 No. 03-0011) and 1×107 units/mL (Cat.
-No. 03-0011-100), where 50 units is defined as the amount of mouse LIF required to induce differentiation in 50% of the M1 colonies in 1 mL of medium.
+No. 03-0011-100), where 50 units is defined as the amount of mouse LIF required to decrease proliferation of M1 cells suspension by at least 50%.